TDD¶

 ...

-• --no-ship — skip step 5 (Ship it).
-After the final refactor commit, stop and report back: branch name (git rev-parse --abbrev-ref HEAD), last commit sha (git rev-parse HEAD), and a one-paragraph summary of the changes.
+--no-ship— skip step 6 (Ship it) and switch step 5 (Review) into autonomous mode (/code-review --auto).
+After review and any auto-applied fixes commit, stop and report back: branch name (git rev-parse --abbrev-ref HEAD), last commit sha (git rev-parse HEAD), a one-paragraph summary of the changes, and a Deferred review findings section listing the 60–79 confidence findings that weren't auto-applied.
 Do not push, do not open a PR, do not update the project board's "in review" Status.
-Used by /tdd-parallel so the orchestrator can integrate slice branches locally and ship a single consolidated PR.
+Used by/tdd-parallelso the orchestrator can integrate slice branches locally and ship a single consolidated PR.
 Step 1's "in progress" Status update still happens — the work is real, only the ship step is deferred.
 Also engages Progress heartbeat (see below) — the orchestrator depends on it for live status.

 Under --no-ship (running inside /tdd-parallel), emit one JSON line to .tdd-progress.jsonl in the current working directory at each phase below.
 The orchestrator tails the file to render live progress; without these lines it sees nothing until you return, and a silent slice looks indistinguishable from a hung one.